 My closing piece of advice is simple but important- don’t leave it until the last minute.
 This is partly because a lot of photographers get booked up very quickly- I know I can be booked up to 2 years in advance and only take on a limited number of weddings each year.
 The other thing is that you want to have the time to find the best photographer for you and get to know that photographer before you part with your deposit.
 Allow yourself time to ask all of your questions, look through their portfolio and mull over the different packages on offer.
 After the venue, your photographer should be the next task you take on.
 Do your research and take the time to get it right.

 Thanks for taking the time to read this blog post.
 I hope you’ve found it helpful!
-If you’re getting married and still looking for a photographer I would absolutely love to hear from you!
-You can contact me here: Say Hello :)!
+If you’re getting married and are looking for a wedding photographer I would absolutely love to hear from you!
+I have a limited amount of available slots in my calendar for weddings over the next couple of years so don’t hesitate to get in contact with me by clicking the link below: